Grand Annual: 1800s

 In 1880 the club effectively merged the Steeplechase Meeting and the Annual Races, at which the first Warrnambool Cup was run in 1873.
 With the Warrnambool Amateur Turf Club racing on the middle of three days this was the start of the modern May Carnival.
 Dan Coleman with 7 wins has the most wins as a jockey leading Tom Corrigan, Alf Williams, ‘Butch’ Londregan, Brett Scott and Craig Durden with 4 wins.

 WRC purchased 20 acres of ‘Brierly’ before the scheduled auction on 18 November 1890.
 The price was £1,400, at a time when the Grand Annual carried a stake of only £175.
 The WRC still did not own the land between the top of Cox's Hill and Tozer Road and which was owned by James Granter.
 Negotiations with Granter for the continued use of his paddock dragged on until, extraordinarily, at a committee meeting on 14 April 1896 Walter Manifold, annoyed by Granter's stance, proposed that the club run the Annual on the old inside steeplechase course around the outside of the course proper.
 The committee debated an amended motion that the club use the paddocks one last time and give Granter six months’ notice of its intention not to do so in the future.
 This amended motion was only carried on the casting vote of the chairman, Henry Parrington.
 The committee resolved in September 1897 that the club dispense with any further use of Granter's land after the expiry of the existing arrangement on 31 December 1897.
 Granter did agree to one-year deals in 1898 and 1899.
 Finally in August 1899 a final offer of £800 to James Granter was offered for his paddock which he accepted.

-John Coleman has the most wins as a trainer with seven Grand Annuals in the space of only 13 runnings: Butler (1900), Ranji (1903), Wooral (1904), Napier (1906, 1907), Alcuin (1910) and Tramp (1912).
 The race was known as the Warrnambool Handicap Steeple until 1877, the Grand National Steeple from 1878 until 1881, the Warrnambool Handicap Steeple again until 1894, and the Grand Annual Steeple since 1895.
 The popularity of the Victoria's biggest provincial race meeting was irrevocably established.
 It was estimated the attendance on Grand Annual day in 1888 at nearly 10,000 and in 1891 at 12,000, at a time when Warrnambool had a population of only about 6,000 people.